Princes Ave 2013

 One time a child asked me if I liked surprises, before his friend jumped out from behind this abandoned fence.
 Shock and surprise may be what punctuates memory but the laughter which followed is more possibly re-experienced in the present, even if its power lessens over revisits.
 I think of that huge puppet which walked through the city, dragging carnivalesque masses with it.
 Of unearthing an amateur playground constructed from tarpaulin and swelled bricks.
 Of past public art works greeted with polite indifference and the unveiling of the new city museum on the docks, which initially seemed like a bite-sized collection of the surrounding museums for lazy tourists.
 Now it tells local stories too.
 Of coming back this way from Kavanagh's drizzly drunk.

 A pack of young laas (lads) linger between flickering ambers at the junction I must cross.
 I feel a waft of danger whizz past my head.

 In Cairns street I witnessed spouts of outdoor plant pots guarding self-satisfied residents, which years later I discover was not quite 'weed-like' but part of Assemble's community prize-winning project.

-And whilst this similarly occupied my own interests then (I dreamt of a night fest; glow-in-the-dark on boarded windows highlighting passers-by and put-out police) I still preferred those alien walks.
+And whilst this similarly occupied my own interests then (I dreamt of a night fest/street disco.
+With glow-in-the-dark paint on boarded windows and drug/candy stalls in each front garden, highlighting passers-by and put-out police).
+I still preferred those alien walks.
 Tumbleweed clearing the mind, under rubble forlorn and a twitching curtain.